baychub/open_model_zoo/demos/object_detection_demo/README.md

 ### Downloading and converting models

-The list of models supported by the demo is in ``<omz_dir>/demos/object_detection_demo/python/models.lst`` file.
+The list of models supported by the demo is in the `<omz_dir>/demos/object_detection_demo/cpp/models.lst` or `<omz_dir>/demos/object_detection_demo/python/models.lst` file, dpending on language.
-This file can be used as a parameter for :doc:`Model Downloader <../../tools/downloader/README` and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).
-Because the list of models is lengthy, you may want to download just the ssd300 model used on the example command later on this page.
+This file can be used as a parameter for the [Model Downloader](../../tools/downloader/README.md) and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).

+Because the list of models is lengthy, you may want to download just the ssd300 model used in the example command later on this page.
 To do so, replace `--list models.lst` with `--name ssd300` in the commands below.

 An example of using the Model Downloader: